 Club Rules and Training Tips

-All students new to the club shall fully register and complete the readiness for training form (ParQ – note TTC Judo has a separate form and SFU Police Judo does not have ParQ).
-This need only be done once, not each term.
-Make sure that your e-mail address is legible so that you will be on the class e-mail list for important notices
+All students new to the club shall fully register and complete the readiness for training form (ParQ – note VPD Police Judo has a separate form).
+Make sure that your e-mail address is legible so that you will be on the class e-mail list for important notices.
+All participants, even those trying Police Judo for a practice session, must fill out a waiver.

 Show your responsibility by paying your entire (nominal) semester dues by cash or cheque within the first two weeks of each semester.
 Consult with an instructor if there is a serious financial difficulty that impedes payment of dues.

 Purchase a Judo uniform as soon as you can (sweats will do in the interim).
-(See www.fushida.ca) Place your personal gear in the designated safe area away from the public access doors (beware of thieves!).
+Place your personal gear in the designated safe area away from the public access doors at SFU and JIBC Police Judo.

 Be a team player.
 Please arrive early to set up the mats/ clean them.
 Stay behind to help put the mats away.

-We pride ourselves in being good clean tenants.
+We pride ourselves in being good and respectful tenants.
 Please clean up after yourself and help check the gym for any personal items that are left behind (put found items in our mobile storage locker).

 Trim your finger and toe nails short for safety reasons.
 Remove your glasses if you can do without them.